jinaga/jinaga-replicator/README.md

 - `JINAGA_POLICIES`: The path to the directory where the replicator will look for policy files.
 Default is `policies`.
 - `JINAGA_AUTHENTICATION`: The path to the directory where the replicator will look for authentication provider files.
 Default is `authentication`.
 - `JINAGA_SUBSCRIPTIONS`: The path to the directory where the replicator will look for subscription files.
 Default is `subscriptions`.
-- `OTEL_EXPORTER_OTLP_ENDPOINT`: The OpenTelemetry OTLP endpoint.
+- `OTEL_EXPORTER_OTLP_ENDPOINT`: The OpenTelemetry OTLP endpoint accepting gRPC.
 If not set, OpenTelemetry will not be enabled.
+- `OTEL_SERVICE_NAME`: The OpenTelemetry service name.
+Default is `jinaga-replicator`.

 ### Example Configuration